ritwikd/rpn-calc/README.md

-rpn-calc - A Command Line RPN Calculator
+rpn-calc -a command line RPN calculator
 ========================================

 rpn-calc is a command line reverse-Polish notation calculator.
 Getting